annegautham/annegautham.github.io/portfolio/index.md

     page_url="/portfolio/modphysbook"
     image_path="/assets/images/portfolio/amazonbook.png"
     subheader="Feb 2022 — Present"
-    description="I wrote and published a 100 page book "Introduction to Modern Physics", ISBN 979-8849892566, which is available on Amazon, Barnes & Nobles, and other distributors." tags="all class"
+    description="I wrote and published a 100 page book on modern physics, ISBN 979-8849892566, which is available on Amazon, Barnes & Nobles, and other distributors." tags="all class"
 %}